Getting started with IPHost Network Monitor

 - basic connectivity checks – PING, TCP connect, UDP datagram send/receive;

-- run a script or program, including Nagios plugins;
+- run a script or program, including Nagios plugins and Python scripts;

 - run a script on remote computer via SSH;

 - collecting resources usage metrics via SSH;

 - traffic monitoring via SNMP and WMI (average speed and data volume for specified time interval).

 - virtual machines (hosts and guests metrics), supported are Hyper-V, VMWare, KVM and XenServer (the latter two – via application templates)